efsalvarenga/CV/index.md

 __Production & Reservoir Engineer__ | Petrobras Ultra-Deep Waters
 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_

-- **Reservoir simulation:** Within a team of engineers and geologists, developed and maintained a reservoir simulation process for the supergiant Lula oilfield (340,000 bpd).
+- **Reservoir simulation:** Within a team of engineers and geologists, developed and maintained the reservoir modelling process for the supergiant Lula oilfield (340,000 bpd).
 This model supported strategic decision making, production forecasting and investment optimisation.
     - Designed a machine learning oil/water permeability model for the oilfield implementing clustering and classification algorithms on Weka
-    - Delivered the 2016 oil reserves estimation (2.3b bbl) to U.S. Securities and Exchange Commission and Brazilian regulatory agency, using CMG GEM, Excel and VBA
+    - Delivered the 2016 oil reserves estimation (2.3b bbl) to U.S. Securities and Exchange Commission and Brazilian regulatory agency
 - **Production forecast:** Responsible for the oil production estimation of seven multi-billion projects.
-    - Collaborated with stakeholders such as project managers, executive board and the regulatory agency
+    - Collaborated with stakeholders such as project managers, executives and the regulatory agency
     - Developed and maintained a sixteen-month ahead forecasting model, comprising seven offshore platforms and over 30 wells connected to the same gas pipeline infrastructure, with more than 95% accuracy
     - Created a framework for data pre-processing, integration and communication of project premises such as operational schedule of wells, maintenance program and asset availability
 - **Resource management:** Coordinated a team of three engineers responsible for the resource allocation of submarine equipment and vessels for 15 projects (10% of total capital cost).
-    - Presented the monthly resource optimisation strategy to head management for appraisal, before submission to procurement
+    - Presented the monthly resource optimisation strategy for executive appraisal, before submission to procurement
     - Created a decision support model for evaluating impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the portfolio

 [comment]: # (Programmed the activity of eight vessels in an in-house scheduling platform, connecting 25 ultra-deep wells in 2015, and reducing the average idle time in 5%.)